-The Continentals are scheduled to play 13 games during a two-week trip to Florida in March.
-The first home date of 2013 is scheduled for April 3 against SUNY Canton.
-Hamilton hosts Amherst for four games on April 20 and 21, and Williams for a three-game set on April 27 and 28.
-The Continentals play their annual Jackie Robinson Game at home against Utica College on April 9.
+The Continentals are scheduled to play 12 games during a two-week trip to Florida in March.
+The first home date of 2014 is scheduled for April 5 against Tufts University.
+Hamilton hosts Middlebury for three games on April 11 and 12 and Wesleyan for a three-game set on April 18 and 19.
+The Continentals play the 27th Jackie Robinson Game against Utica College at Murnane Field on April 8.

 Foster and Alex Augustyn '10 graduated in 2010 after enjoying two of the best careers in Hamilton baseball history.
-Foster set career records with 187 innings pitched and 163 strikeouts, and finished in the top five in four other categories.
+Foster set career records with 187 innings pitched and 163 strikeouts and finished in the top five in three other categories.
 He is tied for the team record with 62 strikeouts in a season.
-Augustyn holds career marks with a .371 batting average and 30 doubles, and is in the top five in four other categories.
-His 14 doubles in 2009 are a season record, and he tied the record for saves in a season with four.
+Augustyn holds career marks with a .371 batting average and 30 doubles and is in the top five in four other categories.
+His 14 doubles in 2009 are a season record.